If you’re self-employed in BC and have been declined for a traditional mortgage, a rent to own home offers a unique path towards full home ownership.

 A key problem self-employed borrowers face is that, after expenses, net income is often deliberately low.
 That’s smart tax planning, but it also creates a direct conflict with how banks calculate mortgage eligibility.

-A Kelowna contractor earns $95,000 gross from her renovation business.
+A BC contractor earns $95,000 gross from her renovation business.
 She claims $32,000 in legitimate business expenses — tools, vehicle, insurance, subcontractors — reducing her net taxable income to $63,000.

 The bank doesn’t care about the $95,000.
 They qualify her for $63,000.

-For most borrowers today that’s roughly 5.9–6%.
+For most borrowers today, that means a qualifying rate of 6.09%, based on the Bank of Canada’s April 2026 policy rate.
 Your T1 net income has to stretch over that hurdle.

-There is a workaround: some B-lenders and a few A-lenders offer programs that ‘gross up’ your stated income using business bank statements or the Canada Guaranty Low Doc Advantage program, but these come with conditions that catch most self-employed buyers in a different set of problems.
+There is a workaround: some B-lenders and a few A-lenders offer programs that ‘gross up’ your stated income using business bank statements or the Canada Guaranty Low Doc Advantage program, but these come with conditions that surprise most self-employed buyers with a different set of problems.

-Why B-Lenders and Private Mortgages Often Cost More Than You Expect
+How B-Lenders & Private Mortgages Can Cost More Than You Expect

 B-lender mortgages